mauriciobarroso/button/README.md

 # ESP-IDF Button Component

 ## Features
-- Each button can have three different callback functions depending on the time the button is pressed (short, medium and long)
+- Each button can have up to four different callback functions depending on the way the button is pressed (single, medium, long and double).
 - Debounce algorithm is based on FSM (Finite State Machine), FreeRTOS software timers, FreeRTOS event groups and GPIO interrupts.
-- Multiple instances
+- Multiple instances.

 ## How to use
 To use this component follow the next steps: